scottslowe/learning-tools/vagrant-openstack-multi/README.md

     * The name of the tenant network to which the new instance should be attached ("networks")
     * The SSH keypair that OpenStack should inject into the instance ("keypair")
     * The username Vagrant can use to log into the instance ("ssh_user"); this will vary from image to image

-3. Edit `Vagrantfile` and look for comments stating "Edit the following line with your correct information".
-There are **three** changes you must make in the `Vagrantfile`:
-    * You must specify the correct URL for authenticating with OpenStack
-    * You must provide the correct path for the private key that matches the keypair specified in `instances.yml`
-    * You must supply the list of security groups that OpenStack should apply to the new instance
+4. If you wish to spin up additional instances, add stanzas to the `instances.yml` file, making sure to observe the correct YAML syntax.

-4. Ensure that the system running Vagrant has connectivity to the authentication URL for OpenStack.
+5. Ensure that the system running Vagrant has connectivity to the authentication URL for OpenStack.

-5. Run `vagrant up` to have Vagrant authenticate to OpenStack and create the desired instance for you.
+6. Run `vagrant up` to have Vagrant authenticate to OpenStack and create the desired instance for you.
 Once the instance is created, you can use `vagrant ssh` to connect to the instance, and `vagrant destroy` will terminate (destroy) the OpenStack instance for you.

 Enjoy!

-## Planned Enhancements

-* Changing the `Vagrantfile` to allow for multi-instance configurations
-* Removing all user-specific parameters from the `Vagrantfile` so that no edits are required